zuzuqo/selfedu_django/Readme.md

 ---

-To install packages use `pip install requirements.txt`
+To install packages use `pip install -r requirements.txt`

 Then in the project folder create a migration file and run them using the following commands